gregecmaregec/gregecmaregec.github.io/_pages/philosophy.md

 <br>
 `11`

-Intelligence seems not to be found exclusively in biological chemistry.
+Intelligence seems not to be found exclusively in life.

 <br>
 `12`